 The IMO adopted vessel energy efficient requirements, which took effect in January 2013.
 The requirements impose energy efficiency design on new vessels and require energy efficiency management plans for existing vessels.
+By 2025, all new ships built must be 30% more energy efficient than those built in 2014.
 These requirements have not had and we do not expect they will have a material effect on our operations.